MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: Conclusion

 \section{Conclusion}

-We propose MoCo, a framework for generating realistic human videos via structure-appearance decoupling.
-We first use a 3D structure generator to synthesize structure sequence, which subsequently guides the appearance generation branch.
-To improve the fine-grained controllability of sparse structure, we introduce human-aware dynamic control modules and incorporate a dense tracking loss.
-In addition, we construct a large-scale whole-body human motion dataset to address the limitations of existing datasets.
-Extensive experiments demonstrate that MoCo outperforms existing approaches.
+We present MoSA, a structure–appearance decoupling framework for realistic human video generation.
+A 3D structure transformer synthesizes motion structures to guide appearance generation, while human-aware dynamic control and a dense tracking loss enhance fine-grained motion coherence.
+To better capture human–environment interactions, we introduce a contact constraint.
+Furthermore, we curate a large-scale human video dataset to overcome the limitations of existing datasets.
+Extensive experiments show that MoSA consistently outperforms previous approaches.